2023 Solar Incentives Guide for Sleepy Hollow, NY - Tax Credits & Rebates

 EcoWatch's Sleepy Hollow, NY Solar Incentives FAQs

-How much can I save on my electric bill annually if I add solar panels to my house in Sleepy Hollow?
+How much will a solar system save me annually on my electric bill in Sleepy Hollow?

-Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also reduce the CO2 emissions from your home by 250 pounds annually, or roughly 5,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+You can also reduce your home's CO2 emissions by 250 pounds annually, or around 5,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.